flyteorg/flyte/rsts/community/contribute.rst

 |

-You can cross-reference to multiple Python objects.
+You can cross-reference multiple Python objects.
 Check out this `section <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects>`__ to learn more.

 |